gruntwork-io/docs/docs/refarch/whats-this/understanding-the-deployment-process.md

 The deployment phase is primarily Gruntwork's responsibility.

 - We monitor the deployment and fix any errors that occur as needed
-- In some cases, back-and-forth with you may be required to resolve issues (e.g. AWS quota problems)
+- In some cases, we may need to communicate with you to resolve issues (e.g. AWS quota problems)
 - Deployment is completed and the `infrastructure-live-${COMPANY_NAME}` repo is populated
-- You should not touch accounts during this phase
+- During the deployment phase, you should not attempt to modify resources in or respond to any automated notifications from your AWS accounts
-- You receive an email notification when the deployment is complete
+- Once the deployment is complete, you will receive an email

 ### 3. Adoption

 The adoption phase is primarily the customer's responsibility.

 - You complete “last mile” configuration following our handoff docs, including final Pipelines integrations with your CI/CD of choice
-- You migrate the `infrastructure-live-${COMPANY_NAME}`repo to your own Version Control System or Github Organization
+- You migrate the `infrastructure-live-${COMPANY_NAME}` repo to your own Version Control System or Github Organization
 - You revoke Gruntwork access to your AWS account
-- Your accounts are once again fully in your control
+- At this points, your AWS accounts are fully in your control
 - From this point forward, we expect you to self-serve, with assistance from Gruntwork Support, as needed

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "0492cf9bd48be8490de3a42558e5c147"
+  "hash": "91676bdd89d6f4ef1326cfa6c9fafc8e"
 }
 ##DOCS-SOURCER-END -->